 Get ready to indulge in the ultimate chocolatey brownie that is so rich and indulgent, you won't even believe it's secretly healthy!
+Rich in fiber and protein, plus they're gluten-free and have refined sugar!

 - vanilla extract